sc72games/air-combat-site/README.md

-# fps-1
+# Air Combat Information Portal
-Just a simple, single-player FPS written in JS, with a 3-act story arc.
-This game is currently untitled and set during WWII in China.
+Just a free online information portal website for my virtual server.

-_(Development is going nowhere & this project has been temporarily canned.)_
+_(Development has been reinitiated following a renaming rite.)_